GoldenRatio3/GomokoAI/README.md

 ## Getting Started
 ```
-As simple as clone onto your local machine then run GomokuReferee class in any Java IDE.
+As simple as clone onto your local machine then run the GomokuReferee class in any Java IDE.
 ```

 ## Algorithms